 As part of campaign progress in Module 1 Fury of the Feywild, Module 2 Shadowmantle and Module 3 Curse of Icewind Dale you can unlock up to 5 boons on your character.
 These boons can be powerful and should be considered in your build when min/maxing in combination with gear for the overall best bonuses.

 There's also a PvP Campaign where after completing a number of objectives boons will unlock.

-Boons can be changed when you respec feats (don't need respec token).
+Boons can be changed when you respec feats and costs only about 78000 AD (don't need respec token).